diegotty/obsidian_notes/year 3, semester 1/cybersecurity/10 - cryptography, symmetric encryption.md

 >subject to *malicious insertion and modification*: since the encryption process is linear, an attacker can easily manipulate the ciphertext to change the plaintext in a predictable way, without ever knowing the key
 >	- lack of integrity !!

-#### RC4
+### RC4
 *RC4* is a proprietary stream cipher, owned by RSA and developed by Ron Rivest in 1987. it can have a *variable key size* (from 1 to 256 bytes), and performs byte oriented operations
-- it was sidely used but is now considered insecure and should not be used !!!
+- it was widely used but is now considered insecure and should not be used !!!

 >[!info] the core mechanism
 the KSA (key scheduling algorithm) inizialises a secret internal state `S`, based on the user-supplied secret key `K`